liningtonlab/isoanalyst/README.md

 #### Running the program

-Type `isotracer -h` to see details on how the CLI works.
+Type `isoanalyst -h` to see details on how the CLI works.

 #### Suggested file structure